-- 5. Wall top-plates identified as leaking (exterior and interior walls): Look for dirty insulation above top plates this indicates air leakage.
-Pressurizing the home with the blower door will magnify smaller, hard-to-locate leaks.
-Use foam or caulk to seal leaky top plates.
-On multifamily homes, this leak path may be present at the top plate of party walls. - 6.
-Electrical and other penetrations through wall top-plates: Use one-part foam or caulk - 7.
+- 6. Electrical and other penetrations through wall top-plates: Use one-part foam or caulk. - 7.
 Ceiling penetrations: These can include electrical fixtures, exhaust fans, soil stacks, dryer-exhaust pipes, HVAC ductwork, etc. Seal with foam or caulk, as appropriate.
 Seal from the interior when possible, rather than from the attic. - 8.
 Key junctures: Key junctures are framing voids and shared spaces where two or more building assemblies converge.
 Use foam or caulk to seal key junctures.
 Another option is to utilize the bag method with cellulose.
-See Installing Attic Insulation in 11⁄2 Story Homes in Chapter 2 Section 2.2.7 for information on the bag method. - Whole-house fan: If the fan is operational, box around it and install a cover that opens when the fan is operating and closes when the fan is turned off, the cover must be airtight when it is closed. - 10.
+See Installing Attic Insulation in 11/2 Story Homes in Chapter 2 - Section 2.2.7 for information on the bag method. - 9.
+Whole-house fan: If the fan is operational, box around it and install a cover that opens when the fan is operating and closes when the fan is turned off, the cover must be airtight when it is closed. - 10.
 Bath fans with heat source: Build an airtight cover in the attic using non-combustible materials that do not allow for rapid heat transfer.
 Drywall or cement board may be used only if a three-inch clearance is maintained.
 Sheet metal is not an allowable material.
 Insulation cannot be installed over the top of the airtight cover to prevent heat buildup.